On the size of k-irreducible triangulations: Introduction

 Since loops and multiple edges are forbidden, triangulations of surfaces of positive Euler genus have edge-width at least $3$.
 From the definitions, it is easy to see that irreducible triangulations and $3$-irreducible triangulations match.
 Therefore, $k$-irreducible triangulations generalize irreducible triangulations, and one is naturally led to wonder about their combinatorial properties.

 This problem was first studied by Malni\v{c} and Nedela~\cite{malnic1995k} who proved that the number of $k$-irreducible triangulations of a surface is finite (they also observed that this follows from a variant of Robertson-Seymour theory), see also Juvan, Malni\v{c} and Mohar~\cite{juvan1996systems}.
 The current best known bound, due to Gao, Richter and Seymour~\cite{gao1996irreducible} is that a $k$-irreducible triangulation of a surface of Euler genus $g$ has $k^{O(k)} g^2$ edges.
 In that paper, the authors say that they expect the correct bound to depend linearly on $g$ instead of quadratically.
 In his aforementioned PhD thesis, Melzer~\cite[p.~18]{melzer2019k} states ``Our expectation would be something like $O(k^2 g)$, but we lack any evidence at all to conjecture''.
-Our main result confirms the expectations of Gao, Richter, Seymour and Melzer (see Corollary~\ref{c:nonorientable} for the case of non-orientable surfaces).
+Our main result confirms the expectations of Gao, Richter, Seymour and Melzer.

 \begin{restatable}{theorem}{main} Any $k$-irreducible triangulation of an orientable surface $S$ of genus $g$ has at most $966 k^2 g = O(k^2 g)$ edges. \end{restatable}

 The bound $O(k^2 g)$ in Theorem~\ref{th:main} is tight up to the value of the constant which we have not tried to optimize: intuitively it can be achieved by taking $g$ connected sums of tori resembling $k$ by $k$ grids.
 We refer to Melzer~\cite[Section~6.2]{melzer2019k} for precise descriptions of families of $k$-irreducible triangulations of size $\Theta(k^2g)$.
 One interesting follow-up question would be to determine the correct constant in some asymptotic regimes in $g$ and $k$.